Huey, Dewey, and Louie: Character background

 Huey, Dewey, and Louie are the sons of Donald's sister Della Duck; in Donald's Nephews, their mother is instead named Dumbella.
-In the original theatrical shorts, they were originally sent to visit Donald for only one day; in the comics, the three were sent to stay with Donald on a temporary basis, until their father came back from the hospital (the boys ended up sending him there after a practical joke of putting firecrackers under his chair).
+In the original theatrical shorts, they were originally sent to visit Donald for only one day; in the comics, the three were sent to stay with Donald on a temporary basis, until their father came back from the hospital (the boys ended up sending him there after an attempted practical joke of putting firecrackers under his chair).
 In both the comics and animated shorts, the boys' parents were never heard from or mentioned again after these instances, with the boys ending up permanently living with Donald.
 All four of them live in the fictional city of Duckburg, in the fictional state of Calisota.

 In the theatrical shorts, Huey, Dewey, and Louie often behave in a rambunctious and mischievous manner, and they sometimes commit retaliation or revenge on Donald.
 In the early Barks comics, the ducklings were still wild and unruly, but their character improved considerably due to their membership in the Junior Woodchucks and the good influence of Grandma Duck.
 As the boys mature, they prefer to assist Donald and Scrooge in the adventure at hand.
+They occasionally interact with Daisy Duck’s nieces, April, May, and June.

 Features

 Colors of Huey, Dewey, and Louie's outfits

 In early comic books and shorts, the caps of Huey, Dewey, and Louie were colored randomly, depending on the whim of the colorist.
 On a few occasions until 1945 and most cartoons shortly afterward, all three nephews wore identical outfits (most commonly red).

-It was not until the 1980s when it became established that Huey is dressed in red, Dewey in blue, and Louie in green.
+It was not until the 1980s when it became established that Huey is dressed in pink then in 1982 changed to red, Dewey in black then in 1982 changed to blue, and Louie in brown then in 1982 changed to green.
 Disney's archivist Dave Smith, in "Disney A to Z", said, "Note that the brightest hue of the three is red (Huey), the color of water, dew, is blue (Dewey), and that leaves Louie, and leaves are green (Louie)."

 A few random combinations appear in early Disney merchandise and books, such as orange and yellow.
 Another combination that shows up from time to time is Huey in blue, Dewey in green, and Louie in red.
 In-story, this inconsistency is explained away as a result of the ducklings borrowing each other's clothes.
 The trio have often been depicted wearing indistinguishable black shirts (or the same dark color).

-The Don Rosa story An Eye for Detail was based around Donald spending so much time trying to tell his three nephews apart that he developed a heightened sense of sight.
+The Don Rosa story An Eye for Detail (1997) was based around Donald spending so much time trying to tell his three nephews apart that he developed a heightened sense of sight.